-Adding search to a site or application can make a huge impact on how easy it is to navigate.
+Adding search to a site or application can greatly impact how easy it is to navigate.
 This has a positive impact on how many pages users may navigate and the time they spend on pages because they can find content that is relevant to what they are looking for.
-This posts discusses some of the design decisions I made when I was determining how to add search to this site.
+This post discusses some of the design decisions I made when determining how to add search to this site.
 It also touches on some research I did when trying to approach this problem.
 To see how I implemented it jump to part 2.

 I started pretty broad with definitions and worked progressively narrower towards examples that best fit my use case.

 Search is one of many kinds of information retrieval systems.
-The goal of any kind of information retrieval is to provide the searcher with information that is relevant to what they were looking for, usually in order to accomplish a broader goal or information seeking behavior.
-Information retrieval is a subject that leans heavily on the formalism of a number of other subjects including data structures and algorithms, linear algebra, probability theory, human interaction design, and natural language processing.
+Any information retrieval aims to provide the searcher with information relevant to what they were looking for, usually to accomplish a broader goal or information-seeking behavior.
+Information retrieval is a subject that leans heavily on the formalism of many other subjects, including data structures and algorithms, linear algebra, probability theory, human interaction design, and natural language processing.